 The stronger you are, the less the 70# pack will break you down, or the less the boat or log will feel.
 You’ll be working at a relatively lower percentage of your max force output, so you have more of a buffer zone as you fatigue.
 This reduces both mental and physical fatigue.

 You’ll also be more capable of absorbing forces if you take a bad step with a heavy ruck, or if someone else stumbles and shifts the load of the boat or log onto you.
 In other words, you’re less likely to get injured.

 Use our strength standards to assess where you’re at right now.
 Everyone has strengths and weaknesses – don’t worry about hitting every standard.
-Below we cover how to use where you fall relative to the standards to individualize your strength training.
+Below we cover how to use where you fall relative to the standards to individualize your strength training for Special Operations selection.